yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-5-improved-frontend.md

 So, in this tutorial, we improved upon our existing frontend design and implemented the ability to send custom messages back to our backend WebSocket server.

-In the next part of this course, we are going to take this further and add authorization to our application using Auth0.

 > **Enjoying This Series?** - If you are enjoying this series, or have any feedback, I would love to hear it on twitter and see your progress in the form of screenshots! - [@Elliot_f](https://twitter.com/elliot_f).